 "Why did your daddy crash the car sweetie?"
 The cop said and she shivered visibly.
 "Take your time, I am actually paid by the hour, so this is actually a nice break from the harder work I do."

-He waited and the girl moved around, crawling to the end of the bed and sitting back on her knees in the pink hospital gown as she studied his silver badge pinned to his shirt, her eyes trailing over the numbers embossed on the piece of metal that showed his position of authority.
+He waited and the girl moved around, crawling to the end of the bed and sitting back on her knees in the pink hospital gown.
+She studied his silver badge pinned to his shirt, her eyes trailing over the numbers embossed on the piece of metal that showed his position of authority.

 "Your police badge says 'Detective', in the movies Detectives wear different clothes.
 Normal clothes, why are you wearing a uniform like a regular police officer."
 He jerked back at her observation and smiled openly and chuckled at the girl as she frowned at him.

-"You are a very bright little girl."
+"You are a very bright little girl, not much must get past you."
 The cop said to her and smiled proudly at her.
 "I like to wear the uniform because it is what I started from the bottom in, and other officers are more likely to talk to me if they see me as an equal."

 "Does it work?"
 She asked him and the doctor and nurse both looked at the girl in shock.

-"Yes it does, and people like to talk to me, they say it is because I am so darn nice."
+"Yes it does, and people like to talk to me.
+They say it is because I am so darn nice."
 He replied and looked at the serious girl sitting in front of him, easing back in his chair as he made another note on the pad.
-Lilliana took in a breath and sighed, and thought about what to say next, sizing up the cop and deciding if she could trust the man.
+Lilliana took in a breath and sighed, thinking about what to say next, sizing up the cop and deciding if she could trust the man.

-"He went into a bar after we went trick or treating, he had beer and he fell asleep."
+"He went into a bar after we went trick or treating, he had beer and he fell asleep while driving."
 Lilliana replied and swallowed the candy she was sucking on instead of chewing, the doctor looked at her and she put out her hand for another taffy keeping her eyes on the cop and was rewarded with the sweet treat.
-The nurse looked at her disgusted and she stuck her tongue out at the woman in open defiance of the woman, the cop chuckled at the act and she put the candy in her mouth.
+The nurse looked at her disgusted and she stuck her tongue out at the woman in open defiance of her ire toward the girl, the cop chuckled at the act and she put the candy in her mouth.

 "Did he say anything to you before the accident that made you unbuckle you seat belt.
 Did he yell at you or say something mean, like he wanted you to die?"
 The cop asked, and Lilliana shivered, remembering taking off her seat belt to try to steady the car when her father passed out.
 She shook her head to indicate no, and the cop sighed and sat back.